VOLUNTEERING IN KENYA

-We will pick you up from the Jomo Kenyatta International Airport, located 15 km from downtown Nairobi.
-You will be met by the coordinator responsible for the project, who will take you to the home of the local family.
+We will pick you up from Jomo Kenyatta International Airport, located 15 km from downtown Nairobi, where you will be met by the coordinator responsible for the project.

-Temperatures remain more or less stable throughout the year, around 26°C. It’s also important to know that although it’s hot during the day, the nights are usually cool.
-We recommend bringing a sweatshirt or a light coat in your suitcase.
+Temperatures are more or less constant throughout the year, around 26°C. It should also be noted that although it is hot during the day, the nights are usually cool.
+It is advisable to wear a sweatshirt or a light coat.

-The most popular airlines to travel to Kenya are: Emirates, Qatar Airways, Iberia, KLM, Lufthansa or Turkish Airlines.
-However, we recommend using the Skyscanner flight search engine or google flights, where you can choose from a variety of flight options and good prices.
+The most popular airlines you can find to travel to Kenya are: Emirates, Qatar Airways, Iberia, KLM, Lufthansa or Turkish Airlines.

 THE GREAT MIGRATION

-One of the greatest natural spectacles of our planet that can be seen in the Serengeti-Mara ecosystem.
-You can observe dozens of herbivores that begin to arrive at Masai Mara.
-This occurs in late June and early July when they’re in search of fresh pastures.
+One of the spectacle of the wild nature of the planet, has for scene the ecosystem Serengeti-Mara.
+You can see dozens of herbivores starting to arrive at Masai Mara.
+This is given at the end of June and beginning of July in search of fresh pastures.

 MASAI MARA NATIONAL RESERVE

-In just one day you can explore one of the most impressive places in the world.
-In one place you can see lions or “big five” as they call them, leopards, rhinoceroses, buffaloes and elephants.
-You will also see other animals such as hyenas, giraffes, hippos, crocodiles and many more.
+Jirafa safari Kenia in just one day you can witness one of the most impressive things in the world.
+In one place you can see lions or “big five” as they call it, leopards, rhinoceroses, buffaloes and elephants, you can also see other animals such as hyenas, giraffes, hippos, crocodiles many more.